Go Back

 A value proposition serves different functions throughout development:

-- Growth Phase: Focusing optimization and expansion efforts
+Growth phase focuses optimization and expansion efforts.

 Integration with Business Models